-ENGL 60103 - Bibliography and Methods of Research History, materials and techniques of manuscript and book production; bibliographical description; use of libraries and bibliographical tools, introduction to textual analysis; thesis and dissertation problems and procedures.
+ENGL 60103 - Bibliography and Methods of Research (3) History, materials and techniques of manuscript and book production; bibliographical description; use of libraries and bibliographical tools, introduction to textual analysis; thesis and dissertation problems and procedures.

-ENGL 60113 - Introduction to Graduate Studies and the Profession of English
+ENGL 60113 - Introduction to Graduate Studies and the Profession of English (3)

 Prerequisites: Admission to TCU graduate program in English or by permission.
 An introduction to the Profession of English Studies and its sub disciplines; study of the history of the development, changes, and current trends in the field; various disciplinary practices; opportunities for research, writing and publication in the field, including digital scholarship; resources and requirements for graduate study at TCU; variety of thesis and dissertation problems and procedures; job trends, career paths and basics of professionalization.
+Student cannot receive credit for ENGL 55003 and ENGL 60113.

-ENGL 60123 - Introduction to Modern Critical Theory A seminar on major authors and issues in contemporary critical theory.
+ENGL 60123 - Introduction to Modern Critical Theory (3) A seminar on major authors and issues in contemporary critical theory.

-ENGL 60133 - Archival Scholarship
+ENGL 60133 - Archival Scholarship (3)